 In order to help the public understand better what each Commission and Board does, I have guided the Chairs into writing these reports in “everyday language” — and not just quote from the “regulations” established by the Town.
 I also asked them to state what were their main or proudest accomplishments in the past, and what their future goals are.
 I will periodically update which ones have vacancies, but you can always go to the Town’s web site for more information…. by, Kathleen Spring

 This is a guide to the town’s boards and commissions.
-Board and commission members study the needs of the town government and its people, and present their recommendations to the Board of Trustees for use in making decisions.
+Its members study the needs of the town government and its people, and present their recommendations to the Board of Trustees for use in making decisions.
 Those decisions include changing ordinances, creating sales taxes, adjusting utility charges, and more.

 Consider becoming a volunteer member of one of these boards or commissions.
 In most cases, half of the members live in town, and half live outside of town.
 All have a strong interest in making Lyons a great town to be a part of.

 Joining a board or commission is an excellent way to become involved and help shape the decisions made in your community.
-You can either contact the Chair for more information -or- you can just apply online for an advisory board or commission position, complete the online application.
+You can either contact the Chair for more information -or- you can just apply directly online for an advisory board or commission position: online application.
 Your application will be sent to the mayor, who will follow up with you directly.
-Contact the Chair if you have concerns or questions and ask for more clarification on how its goals meet your goals –or ask them how you can attend their meetings as an observer.
+Contact the Chair if you have concerns or questions, and to ask for more clarification on how its goals meet your goals.
+You can also ask them how you can attend their meetings as an observer.